 Engineers can then rewind and replay the recording file to analyze execution history.
 Using Live Recorder's integrated reversible debugger (UndoDB), engineers can step backwards as well as forwards in the code to find the root cause of the problem.

-Live Recorder's core recording technology is language independent and designed for Linux-based applications.
+Live Recorder's core recording technology is language independent and compatible with most mainstream Linux distributions.

 Use our interactive reversible debugger UndoDB to replay your recordings and discover what your software really did.